-Melania Trump’s Silence Noted As Stormy Daniels Claims She’s Free To Tell Her Story, Suggests BI
+Melania Trump’s Silence Noted As Stormy Daniels Claims She’s Free To Tell Her Story, Reports ‘Business Insider

 — Greg Sarafan ????⚖????Esq. (@GSarafan) February 14, 2018

-Once the original rumored story broke and Melania went to Florida alone after canceling her trip to Switzerland, people took notice of a quiet and less visible First Lady.
+Once the original rumored story broke and Melania went to Florida alone after canceling her trip to Switzerland, people took notice of a quiet and less visible first lady.
 Melania stayed pretty much out of the public eye during that time.
 Even when she went to the Holocaust Museum, the White House press corps was not allowed to tag along.

-The only pictures from that visit came from her assistant with no press photographer present, according to an article by USA Today back then.
-The BI is suggesting a correlation between Melania Trump and Donald Trump’s social media silence when it comes to Valentine’s Day tweets to a possible problem now that Cohen has admitted to paying Stormy.
+The only pictures from that visit came from her assistant, with no press photographer present, according to an article by USA Today.
+Business Insider is suggesting a correlation between Melania Trump and Donald Trump’s social media silence when it comes to Valentine’s Day tweets to a possible problem now that Cohen has admitted to paying Stormy.

-According to The BBC, the lawyer reports that the money came from his “personal funds” and was “not reimbursed directly or indirectly by the Trump Organization or the Trump campaign,” but this “leaves open the possibility that he was compensated by other parties – including Mr. Trump himself,” suggests the BI.
+According to the BBC, the lawyer reports that the money came from his “personal funds” and was “not reimbursed directly or indirectly by the Trump Organization or the Trump campaign,” but this “leaves open the possibility that he was compensated by other parties – including Mr. Trump himself,” suggests Business Insider.
 Melania Trump now has another round of these alleged affair stories to go through.
 It is not known why Trump’s lawyer suddenly decided to come clean about that payment and Donald Trump has not commented about this as of yet.

-Stormy Daniels’s manager has already reported she is ready to tell her story with the contract allegedly broken by Cohen’s disclosure.
+Stormy Daniels’s manager has already reported that she is ready to tell her story with the contract allegedly broken by Cohen’s disclosure.
 So it sounds as if there is much more about this to come.
 It also sounds like Stormy just got another 15 minutes of fame for herself with Cohen’s latest reveal.
 Will this bring another round of humiliation for Melania Trump?